nenaM/platynereis.github.io/events/Pd_satellite2024.md

 # Registration and abstract submission #
 Registration for the main EURO-EVO-DEVO meeting is mandatory to participate in the Platynereis Satellite meeting.
 Register for the main meeting and to the Satellite meeting <a style="font-weight:bold" href='https://www.helsinki.fi/en/conferences/euroevodevo-2024' target="_blank">HERE</a>.<br>
 <br>
-If you wish to give a short talk at the Platynereis Satellite meeting, please click <a style="font-weight:bold" href='https://forms.gle/swKwsBNb8P7VsnTTA' target="_blank">HERE</a> to submit an abstract.
+If you wish to give a short talk at the Platynereis Satellite meeting, please click <a style="font-weight:bold" href='https://forms.gle/swKwsBNb8P7VsnTTA' target="_blank">HERE</a> to submit an abstract.<br>
 <br>
 Abstract submission deadline: 31.01.2024
 <br>